Understand the Current Global Policy Landscape

 In December 2018, leaders convened in Poland for COP24, the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change, or the “UN climate talks.”
 The intention of COP24 was for countries to now come to agreement on the “rulebook” necessary to operationalize the Paris Agreement, signal their intention to strengthen their national climate plans by 2020, and make progress on questions around finance.
 Despite early setbacks in negotiations, delegates were able to achieve the gathering’s main objective: a rulebook for putting into practice the Paris agreement of 2015, which commits the world to keeping global warming “well below” 2°C relative to pre-industrial times, and preferably within 1.5°C. Even the United States, which earlier had threatened to derail the whole process by questioning the climate science, agreed to the deal.

 States, cities, and counties are leading the charge to make their communities more climate resilient, through investments in green infrastructure, ambitious renewable energy commitments, and efforts to reduce carbon pollution.
-The Global Covenant of Mayors for Climate & Energy is the largest global platform for sharing and building on climate action in cities, with more than 9,000 cities represented globally.
+The Global Covenant of Mayors for Climate & Energy is the largest global platform for sharing and building on climate action in cities, with the commitment of over 10,000 cities and local governments.
 Signatories commit to reducing greenhouse gas emissions, enhancing resilience to climate change, and tracking their progress in an open, transparent way that fosters learning among peers.
-Across the United States, over 100 cities have already adopted ambitious 100 percent clean energy goals.
+Across the United States, over 150 cities have already adopted ambitious 100 percent clean energy goals.
 More than two-thirds of the top Global 300 Cities by GDP Purchasing Power Parity (GDP PPP) are committed to climate action, representing $36.8 trillion USD.

 Following the United States decision to leave the Paris Agreement, Salesforce issued a statement reaffirming our commitment to reducing the impact of climate change by reaching net-zero greenhouse gas emissions, delivering a carbon neutral cloud, and sourcing 100 percent renewable energy.
 As natives to San Francisco, we're proud to have partnered with other businesses, organizations, and governments to highlight global climate solutions at the Global Climate Action Summit in September 2018.